thsaravana/thsaravana.github.io/_posts/2021-10-08-android-swap-view-model.md

 3. Of course, you do have to setup a few more things like:
    1. A `CustomTestRunner` class and configure that as the `testInstrumentationRunner` in your Gradle file
    2. You need to create a test Activity that's annotated with `AndroidEntryPoint`
+   3. `launchFragmentInHiltContainer` is not a method in the platform.
+It's a custom extension.
 4. Don't worry, the [github project linked below](https://github.com/thsaravana/android-hilt-playground/tree/blog-swap-view-model) has all these configured, and you can just copy-paste these.